ytakefuji/patient/README.md

 data.csv is a data file composed of five determinants such as "day" (tested date), "hgb" of hbA1c value (biomarker for diabetes), "ntbnp" of NT-proBNP value (biomarker for heart failure), "degree1" (polynomial regression for hbA1c), and "degree2" (polynomial regression for NT-proBNP).

+The data.csv file must be created by the patient or physician.

 phope is a universal biomarker prediction tool with the past data.
 This example shows two biomarkers such as hbA1c and NT-proBNP.

 phope can predict any two biomakers simultaneously using the data in the second and third columns.